finos/symphony-wdk/docs/concepts.md

 ### Custom activities

-The WDK comes a predefined set of activities, most of them giving access to the public Symphony APIs.
+The WDK comes with a predefined set of activities, most of them giving access to the public Symphony APIs.
 As a workflow developer you might want to implement your own logic and reuse it in workflows.
 [Custom activities](./custom-activities.md) are supported and can be added to the workflow bot without changing it.